Polka-Dot Man: Return to villainy

+He was arrested again at some point after and is shown in a new outfit on a screen of former Suicide Squad members currently imprisoned in Belle Reve.

 Powers and abilities

-When he created his costume, Abner Krill possessed advanced technology in the form of the costume's polka dots, which were controlled through the costume's belt.
+When he created his costume, Abner Krill possessed advanced technology in the form of the costume's polka dots, which were controlled through the costume's belt (although in some versions of his character the dots are on his skin as a result of a medical experiment, as opposed to being attached to his costume).
 When attached to his costume, they were inert, but once removed, they would enlarge in size and become various different devices which could aid in his crime sprees, most notably a flying saucer which he used as a getaway vehicle.

 Gimmicked dots used by the Polka-Dot Man included: